Being a Good Neighbour and Anti-Social Behaviour

 Try and be as tolerant as possible.
 A lot of complaints tend to be about one off events, e.g. a New Year’s party, or an audible argument between partners.
 Whilst it is not right that residents are disturbed as a result of these events in most cases residents are unlikely to repeat the offence.

 Know your rights!
 If talking does not work ensure you know what steps you are able to take.
 For serious incidents you have the right to phone the Police.
-You can obtain further advice and assistance from Housing Officer, Stuart Orr, at the Co-op office.
+You can obtain further advice and assistance from the Senior Housing Officer, Sylvia Clyde, at the Co-op office.

 If the worst comes to the worst - the Co-op relies on evidence from residents experiencing the problem.
 Keep proper notes including dates and times, the facts on whether you spoke to your neighbour or not, were the Police or other authorities involved - if so ensure you note their details and pass these on.
 Hunters Hall Housing Co-op has an Anti-Social Behaviour Policy, which exists to protect all residents and ensure they can enjoy their tenancy.
 Complaints are required to be submitted in writing.
 We do not accept anonymous complaints.